 Facts Spain

-Spain is a wonderful country, the Swede knows that, who knows the eternal sun, the happy and pleasant people and the good food.
-But do you know the facts below?
+Spain is a wonderful country, as any Swede knows, with its eternal sun, happy and friendly people and delicious food.
+But do you know the following facts?

-- Population density in 2008: 92 inhabitants per square kilometer
+- Population density 2008: 92 inhabitants per square kilometer

 - GDP: 1,493,513 US dollars (2012, twelfth on the global list)